Booster Gold: Blackest Night

-In a tie-in to the Blackest Night event, Booster faces Ted Kord, who has been reanimated as a Black Lantern.
+In a tie-in to the Blackest Night event, Booster faces Ted Kord who has been reanimated as a Black Lantern.
 At first unavailable due to reliving Ted's funeral in the past, he returns to meet his ancestor Daniel Carter, only to find the crashed, derelict Bug at his house.
 Then, he finds Kord pummeling Jaime Reyes, Daniel, and Skeets.
 Attacked by him, he removes Daniel and Rose from the scene and heads to Kord Industries to arm himself.
 He uses a special light gun designed by Ted to blast the corpse and separate the ring with light, simulating the emotional spectrum.

 Upon separating the corpse from the ring, he collects Ted's remains before the ring can reanimate them and takes them into the Time Sphere to Vanishing Point Fortress to secure them.
 He is somewhat relieved when Skeets uses the Fortress's special chronal surveillance equipment to display images of the days of Team Blue and Gold.
 Jaime promises to live up to Kord's legacy and eventually form a new Blue and Gold team.
 They find evidence at the warehouse of someone else entering, even though the doors were genetically coded, with only two people cleared for access: Ted and Booster.

 Brightest Day

 Booster next finds his sister living in Coast City mere hours before its destruction.
 Though unable to save her boyfriend, Booster and Michelle patch up their relationship, with her agreeing not to leave him.
 This arc introduces an older Booster Gold, the man that trained Rip Hunter and was the master of both Time, the multiverse, and Hypertime.
 Rip reveals that this Booster is not only his father, but also has been watching Rip training the young Booster Gold, aiding him when needed.
 Older Booster also reveals that he is still married to Rip's mother, and that Michelle is with them in some unknown time.

 In Justice League: Generation Lost, Booster is part of the manhunt to bring the resurrected Maxwell Lord to justice.
 He finds Max but is beaten badly.
 Fire, Ice, and Captain Atom find him just as Lord uses his psychic powers to the utmost to erase all memory of himself from the minds of the entire world.
 For some reason, Booster, Fire, Ice, and Atom are the only ones who remember Lord and see him in recorded images.
-Trying to convince Batman (Dick Grayson), Booster is horrified to learn that, thanks to Max, the world believes Ted Kord committed suicide.
+Trying to convince Batman (Dick Grayson), Booster is horrified to learn that, thanks to Max, the world believes Ted committed suicide.
 Fire, Ice, and Captain Atom are soon set up by Max to cut them off from allies, but Booster is left alone because his reputation is already poor.